 Best Blades for Cutting Wood

-The Bosch Starlock Carbide Blade is perfect for wood.
+The Johnson Tools Starlock Carbide Blade is perfect for wood.
 It cuts fast and clean, making it good for most DIY enthusiasts.
 If your tool supports Starlock, this blade is hard to beat.
 Don’t have Starlock Max?
 The DeWalt Titanium-Coated Wood Blade is a solid choice.
 It works with most universal-fit tools, including plastic.
 Plus, it’s durable and budget-friendly.

 Best Blades for Cutting Metal